flavio/obs2vagrant/README.md

   * `repository` is the name of the repository on OBS.
   * `box_name` is the name of the box, omit all version numbers.

-The json file is created using the information obtained talking with the OBS server using the [official OBS API](https://api.opensuse.org/apidocs/).
+The json file is created using the information obtained by looking at the files published inside of OBS's repository.

 ## Configuration file